 Pitching virtually is different than an in-person presentation and sometimes tough.
 Yet, it’s needed – especially during a global pandemic.

 Many people would argue that a pitch in person is always the most powerful way to convince people but what to do when this is no longer possible?
-Within two weeks, virtual pitching has become the new normal.
+During the global pandemic, virtual pitching has become the new normal.
 Now, it’s more important than ever — and it’s scary because many people feel unprepared.

 As a Venture Developer at APX, it’s a part of my work to help our startups improve their pitches.
 That is why we conduct a weekly format called ‘Pitch Tuesday’ during which the companies pitch in front of a broad audience to receive feedback as well as to improve and eventually excel at public speaking.
 We held, ironically enough, exactly 100 physical Pitch Tuesdays in our office before we were forced to conduct our 101st Pitch Tuesday fully remote and digital.
 Apart from a few minor errors, it went well but far from perfect (here’s the recording of the event if you want to see it).
 Even better though, we were immediately able to see how the format and pitches could be improved.
 Some improvements are really obvious, others less so.
 Aside from a reliable internet connection, here are my top virtual pitching tips.